Next Heart of Stillness session: Friday, March 29 (tbc)

 On Zoom, at 5pm UK/10am PST/11am MST/12pm CST/1pm EST/18.00 Berlin/20.00 Moscow

-This is a regular biweekly group for Sufi practice – breathed, spoken, chanted, and guided meditations.
+This is a group for Sufi practice – breathed, spoken, chanted, and guided meditations.
 These are very simple and do not require any preliminary knowledge.

 You are welcome to take part in any meeting.
-To enquire, go HERE
+Please enquire HERE

 Meeting duration: 45-60 min